lyh970817/qualtdict/README.md

                           install = TRUE)
 ```

-You can then generate a variable dictionary.
+You can then generate a variable dictionary with a Qualtrics survey ID.

 ``` r
 mydict <- dict_generate("SV_4YyAHbAxpdbzacl", var_name = "question_name")
 ```

-You may wish to generate meaningful variable names (if you don’t already
+You may wish to generate meaningful variable names (if you don’t already have
-have them in the survey) in the dictionary.
+them in the survey) from various text elements (question text, item and label)
+in the survey.

 If doing so, preferably you would also want to define a function that extracts
 block prefixes from block names.